 The information collected allows us to:

 We collect information from the site using server logs and Google Analytics.
 When you visit the site to read, browse or download information, the system will record/log your IP address (the address which identifies your computer on the internet and which is automatically recognised by our web server), date and time of your visit to the site, the pages viewed and any information downloaded.
 This information will only be used for the purpose of site analysis and to help us offer you improved online service.
 We may automatically collect non-personal information about you such as the type of internet browsers you use or the site from which you linked to our websites.
 You cannot be identified from this information and it is only used to assist us in providing an effective service on our websites.

-If the information required is not provided, Arthur J. Gallagher or any third party suppliers may not be able to provide the services you require.
+If the information required is not provided, Gallagher or any third party suppliers may not be able to provide the services you require.

 Where your personal information is provided to these third parties to enable them to perform their agreed activities, they are required to abide by the APPs and use the personal information provided for the sole purpose of supplying their specific services.

-On some occasions we may also need to disclose your personal information to overseas third parties, including some insurers, underwriting agencies and insurance brokers.
+On some occasions we may also need to disclose your personal information (which might be sensitive information) to overseas third parties, including service providers, insurers, underwriting agencies and insurance brokers.
 In particular this may include related parties such as subsidiaries of our ultimate parent company, Arthur J. Gallagher & Co., in the United States of America, United Kingdom, New Zealand, Singapore or India to assist in providing our services to you.

-Prior to disclosing your personal information to other overseas recipients we will confirm the location of the overseas third party to you and seek your specific consent.
-We will also take reasonable steps to ensure the overseas third party uses the personal information for the purpose intended and does not breach the APPs.
+Prior to disclosing your personal information to other overseas recipients we will take reasonable steps to ensure the overseas third party uses the personal information for the purpose intended and does not breach the APPs.